jkbz64/capacitor-datawedge/README.md

 npx cap sync
 ```

+The last supported verison for Capacitor v3 is `capacitor-datawedge@0.1.3`

 ## Usage

 Enable intent output in your DataWedge profile, set `Intent delivery` to `Broadcast intent` and set `Intent action` to `com.capacitor.datawedge.RESULT_ACTION`